 Despite her lack of success in the marital department, Wyman really started thriving on the big screen.
 The 1945 film The Lost Weekend led to her landing the lead in The Yearling the following year.
 The film earned her an Oscar nomination for Best Actress.
 She starred opposite Dennis Morgan in Cheyenne and Jimmy Stewart in Magic Town before she earned star status with her performance in Johnny Belinda.
 Wyman spent half a year preparing for her role as a mute rape survivor in a role that earned her a Best Actress Oscar.

-Pretty soon, Wyman was one of the highest billed actresses of her time -- The Glass Menagerie, The Blue Veil, A Kiss in the Dark, the Bing Crosby film Here Comes the Groom, The Story of Will Rogers, Just for You, the Rock Hudson flicks Magnificent Obsession and All That Heaven Allows, Miracle in the Rain, Lucy Gallant, Holiday for Lovers and Alfred Hitchcock's Stage Fright.
+Pretty soon, Wyman was one of the highest billed actresses of her time — The Glass Menagerie, The Blue Veil, A Kiss in the Dark, the Bing Crosby film Here Comes the Groom, The Story of Will Rogers, Just for You, Miracle in the Rain, Lucy Gallant, Holiday for Lovers, Alfred Hitchcock's Stage Fright and the Rock Hudson flicks Magnificent Obsession and All That Heaven Allows.
 She has an incredible filmography and is definitely one of the most memorable actresses of her generation.

 In her later life, Wyman made a comeback from semi-retirement to star in the primetime soap opera Falcon Crest, playing the matriarch of Falcon Crest vineyards.
 She also made an appearance on the TV series Dr. Quinn, Medicine Woman as Dr. Quinn's mother.